cuteip/netbox2dns/README.md

 This tool has 2 operating modes, `diff` and `push`.  `diff` shows significant differences between DNS zones and Netbox, and `push` makes changes to DNS.

-By default, netbox2dns will only *add* records from Netbox, and will not remove DNS records for IP addresses that are not in Netbox.
-In cases where Netbox is authoritative for zone information, you can add the `delete_entries: true` setting for each zone in the config file.
-This will make netbox2dns remove unknown A, AAAA, or PTR records from Google Cloud DNS.
-This makes the most sense for reverse DNS, when Netbox is the source of truth for all IP address assignement.